.jpeg)

 1. Carlo’s Bakery

-Let’s start the list with a name you’ve probably heard of.
-Buddy Valastro’s New York bakery is slowly becoming the city’s landmark, in great part thanks to the hit show Cake Boss.
-This bakery business certainly has ample resources to take its digital marketing to the next level.
-But instead of subscribing to every new design trend, the bakery does something much more powerful: it retains a strong sense of brand identity.
+Buddy Valastro’s New York bakery is slowly becoming the city’s landmark, largely thanks to the hit show Cake Boss.
+This bakery business retains a strong sense of brand identity instead of following every new design trend.

 2. Milk Bar

-Milk Bar makes indulgent desserts that will definitely spark the inner kid in anyone.
-The images you’ll see on their website are all layer cakes and colorful sprinkles, igniting a sense of excitement and joy.
-But here's a twist: the images still have a strong sense of modern aesthetic (like a well-curated Instagram feed), and subtle motion design definitely helps catch website visitors’ attention.
+Milk Bar has one of the best cake bakery websites, with mouth-water layer cakes and colorful sprinkles, igniting a sense of excitement and joy.
+Stll, the images have a modern aesthetic (like a well-curated Instagram feed), and subtle motion design definitely helps catch website visitors’ attention.

 This website is also a great example of ecommerce done right.
-Their online shop page has some more stunning photos of the cakes and other desserts, with all the prices and a quick view option for a closer look at these gorgeous treats.
+Their online shop page has some more stunning photos of the cakes and other desserts, with all the prices and a quick view option.

 3. Butter Baker

-This website design is clearly geared towards ecommerce (which is a very smart thing to do in the golden age of online shopping), with a great online store.
-It allows the customer to peruse the various mouth-watering baked treats and beautiful cakes.
-However, the bakery branched out and in addition to baked goods, it also sells wonderfully whimsical party supplies.
+Butter Baker’s website design is clearly geared towards ecommerce with a great online store.
+However, the bakery branched out and in addition to baked goods, it also sells wonderfully whimsical party making supplies.

 4. Lutz Bakery

-However, this is also an opportunity to group information in such a way that purchase decision making is easier.
-This Chicago bakery has one of the most extensive website galleries, that allows you to browse through pictures of mouth-watering desserts for ages.
-However, instead of grouping everything together, they’ve split the gallery into clear sections like “wedding cakes”, or “1st birthday smash cakes”, so that visitors can easily find what they’re looking for, or simply get inspired to make their order.
+Lutz Bakery has one of the most extensive website galleries, that allows you to browse through pictures of mouth-watering desserts for ages.
+However, instead of grouping everything together, they’ve split the gallery into clear sections like “wedding cakes”, or “1st birthday smash cakes”, so that visitors can easily find what they’re looking for.

 Bakeshop sites with an impeccable sense of aesthetic